.

 Motorcycle covers

-A lot of us need a decent motorcycle cover for our Hayabusa.
+A lot of us need a Hayabusa motorcycle cover for various reasons.
 It's a large bike so get the one that covers down to the wheels.
 Consider getting a lined version, that is one with a soft layer underneath.
 I've had both and personally there's not much difference.
 Some say unlined version will scratch the bike I say if you're concerned just put down a towel first.
 Regardless which type depends on how much you want to spend.

 Exhaust systems